mam1/Pcon/README.md

 * Parallax - C3 micro controller
 * Parallax - Digital IO Board (DIOB), Sharp solid state relays part# S202S02F
 * adafruit - ChronoDot real time clock module, based on a DS3231.
+*          - AQY212GH PhotoMOS relays

 ####Architecture:
+A schedule is a vector of 32 bit unsigned integers.
+The length is configured by the preprocessor variable *_MAX_SCHEDULE_RECS* .
+These are fixed length vectors.
+I have an alternate implementation using linked lists but his approach is much simpler and has less chance of memory leaks.
+The first 32 bits contain the number of active records in the schedule.
+The following 32 bit "records" are interpreted as:

+* bit 31 (high bit) .... state (0=off, 1=on)
+* bit 30-16 ............ key (number of minutes past midnight, 0-1440)
+* bit 15-0 ............. sensor value (0-65536)

+The schedule for each (day,channel) tuple are combined into a vector of unsigned integers.
+The schedule for a particular tuple is accessed via pointer offsets.

 The control part of the application uses 2 cogs, "rtc.cogc" and "dio.cogc".
 The rtc cog talks to the DS3231, converts BCD to decimal and updates a time/date buffer in hub memory.
 The rtc cog contains i2c bit banging code because the library code is too large to run from a cog and because the DS3231 requires clock stretching if the code is running in a cog.

 The dio cog reads the time from the buffer in hub memory.
 Once a minute the dio cog updates the DIOB based on the current time, the schedule for the channel and the control information for the channel.
 The schedule and control information are stored on a SD card and loaded into hub memory at initialization or on command.
 The dio cog also can be forced to update the DIOB by use of a flag in hub memory.